vee-upatising/PCA-GAN/README.md

         * ```interval```: Integer representing how many epochs between saving your model.
         * ```epochs```: Integer representing how many epochs to train the model.
         * ```batch```: Integer representing how many images to train at one time.
 If batch size is less than 8, alter the save_img function to plot less images.
 Ideally this number would be a factor of the size of your dataset.
-        * ```conv_filters```: Integer representing how many convolutional filters for each convolutional layer of the Generator and the Discrminator.
+        * ```conv_filters```: Integer representing how many convolutional filters are used in each convolutional layer of the Generator and the Discrminator.
         * ```kernel```: Tuple representing the size of the kernels used in the convolutional layers.
         * ```png```: Boolean flag, set to True if the data has PNGs to remove alpha layer from images.